awslabs/ml-io/doc/python/data_store.md

 list_files(pathnames : List[str],
            pattern : str = None,
            predicate : Callback = None,
-           mmap : bool = True,
+           memory_map : bool = True,
            compression : Compression = Compression.INFER)
 ```

 - `pathnames`: One or more directory paths to traverse.
 In case a pathname points to a regular file, the file gets returned as if it was the result of a directory walk.
 - `pattern`: A glob pattern with wildcard characters (e.g. `*.csv`) to specify a subset of files to return.
 - `predicate`: A callback function in the form `callback(pathname : str) -> bool` that gets passed the full path of a file and that should return a boolean value indicating whether to include the file in the final list.
 Returning `True` means to include it; otherwise, it will be discarded.
-- `mmap`: A boolean value indicating whether the files should be memory-mapped.
+- `memory_map`: A boolean value indicating whether the files should be memory-mapped.
 A memory-mapped file usually offers faster read and write performance.
 - `compression`: The [compression](#Compression) format of the files.
 If set to `INFER`, the compression will be inferred individually for each file.

 There is also a light version of `list_files()` with a simplified signature as described below: